 5. Who built Christ the Redeemer?

 A priest named Pierre-Marie Boss, also called Pedro Maria Boss, first envisioned placing a Christian monument on top of the Corcovado mountain around the year 1859.
 In 1922, Brazilian engineer Heitor da Silva Costa and Brazilian artist Carlos Oswald designed the statue.
 Oswald is credited with the final pose of the Christ with open arms.
-Paul Landowski, a French sculptor, worked on creating the statue.
+Paul Landowski, a French sculptor, worked on creating the Savior’s statue.

-The statue was thus a collaborative effort of Brazilian engineer Heitor da Silva Costa, Brazilian artist Carlos Oswald, and French sculptor Paul Landowski.
+This magnificent artwork was thus a collaborative effort of Brazilian engineer Heitor da Silva Costa, Brazilian artist Carlos Oswald, and French sculptor Paul Landowski.